Inspire-com/candidate-homework/sysadmin.md

 If any part of this exercise is unclear, please don't hesitate to ask us questions.
 If you feel it is taking more time to accomplish than you have to commit, please let us know that as well.
-Our goal is not to waste anyone's time, but to have a simple set of excercises you can use to demonstrate your skills.
+Our goal is not to waste anyone's time, but to have a simple set of exercises you can use to demonstrate your skills.

 ### CloudFormation ###